Community season 5: Production

 On May 10, 2013, NBC announced it had renewed the series for a fifth season, to consist of 13 episodes.
 The season does not feature original cast member Chevy Chase in a regular role, as he left the series near the end of the fourth season by mutual agreement between the actor and network.
 Chase does appear in a guest role during the first episode of the season, and the character's exit from the show is finalized in "Cooperative Polygraphy."
 Donald Glover, who portrays Troy Barnes, only appears in five of the thirteen episodes.
-Jonathan Banks appears in 11 of the season's 13 episodes as criminology professor Buzz Hickey.
+Jonathan Banks appears in eleven of the season's thirteen episodes as criminology professor Buzz Hickey.
+John Oliver, who played Ian Duncan throughout the first two seasons, reprises his role in season five for seven episodes.
 Rob Corddry reprises his role as lawyer Alan Connor in the season premiere.
 Walton Goggins guest stars in "Cooperative Polygraphy" as a mysterious man named Mr. Stone, "with a dangerous accusation, a tantalizing offer and a devious plan that will change the group forever."
-John Oliver, who played Professor Duncan throughout the first two seasons, reprises his role in season 5 for multiple episodes.
 Other guest stars in the season include Vince Gilligan, Mitchell Hurwitz, Tim Heidecker, Eric Wareheim, Brie Larson, Nathan Fillion, Robert Patrick, Paget Brewster, Kumail Nanjiani, Katie Leclerc, and Ben Folds.
 David Cross guest stars in an episode that serves as a sequel to season 2's "Advanced Dungeons & Dragons", playing Hank Hickey, the estranged son of Professor Hickey.
 B. J. Novak has a cameo in the second part of the two-part season finale.

 Season 5 began shooting on August 19, 2013.

 The fifth season marked the return of series creator Dan Harmon as showrunner and executive producer after he was fired from the show after the end of the third season.
 Former writer-producer Chris McKenna also returned as an executive producer.
 Season 4 showrunners Moses Port and David Guarascio did not return for season 5, as their contracts were for one year.
 The only other returning writers are Andy Bobrow and Tim Saccardo.
 Meanwhile, Annie Mebane, Steve Basilone, Maggie Bandur, and Ben Wexler all departed to join The Michael J. Fox Show, while Megan Ganz joined Modern Family.
 Writers who joined for the fifth season include Parker Deay and Jordan Blum (American Dad!), Alex Rubens (Key & Peele), Ryan Ridley (Rick and Morty), Dan Guterman (The Colbert Report), and Matt Roller (Funny or Die).
 Other writers include Carol Kolb, Briggs Hatton, Clay Lapari, Erik Sommers, Monica Padrick and Donald Diego.